Hridya2001/Hridya2001/README.md

 ## 🙋‍♀️ About Me
 Hii....
+I'm **Hridya Umesh**,

+&nbsp;

-I'm **Hridya Umesh**, a cloud computing and big data enthusiast passionate about building scalable data-driven solutions.
+I'm a cloud computing and big data enthusiast passionate about building scalable data-driven solutions.

 - 🔍 I enjoy solving real-world problems using technologies like **Kafka**, **Spark**, **AWS**, and **PostgreSQL**.

+&nbsp;

 - 💡 Currently focused on data pipelines, real-time data streaming, and cloud-native applications.

+&nbsp;

 - 🌱 Always exploring new tools to enhance data processing and infrastructure performance.

+&nbsp;

+- 🔗 Connect with me here: [LinkedIn](https://www.linkedin.com/in/hridya-umesh-860078319)

 ---